golioth/docs/docs/guides/lightdb/3-read-write-data.md

 >
 > /.d/temp/active

+# Example

-To demonstrate the operations here, let's imagine that we are monitoring environment data using an IoT device.
+Let's imagine that we are monitoring environment data using an IoT device.
 All of the data for our device is going to be saved on Light DB.

 ### Writing/Updating data with POST/PUT

 We can start by saving temperature data on Light DB.
-On requests to write data, the body can be a JSON/CBOR object or a single value in boolean, float, integer or string format.
+On requests to write data, the body can be a JSON/CBOR object or a single value in the following formats:
+- `boolean`
+- `float`
+- `integer`
+- `string`

-So for example to save a temperature value of 30 Cº at path `/env/temp` we can do this way.
+Here is a snippet of example code to save a temperature value of 30 Cº at path `/env/temp`

 ```
 $ coap --path /.d/env/temp -m PUT --psk-id deadbeef-id --psk supersecret --host coap.golioth.dev -b "{\"value\": 30.0, \"unit\" : \"c\" }" --format json
 ```

-After the above request, we are gonna save the device data in Light DB and it's going to look like this now:
+After the above request and device data saves in Light DB, it will look like this:

 ```
 {